peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ```

-Now that we've cleaned up the table a bit and added some columns that will help with data exploration, we can start by exploring and understanding our data.
+Now that we've tidied up the table and added some new features, we can start by exploring our data.

-# Exploratory Data Analysis
+# Exploratory Data Analysis (EDA)

-## Correlation
+## Correlation plot